WHEN LESS IS MORE: ULTRALIGHT BACKPACKING

-PRO TIP: Test the compression capability of your layers, before packing them, by bunching them into a ball.
+Test the compression capability of your layers, before packing them, by bunching them into a ball.
 Some rain jackets and insulation layers are far more compressible than others, making them ideal for those times when they are in your pack and not on your body.

 In the search for creative ways to reduce pack weight, don’t be tempted to leave the important stuff at home.
 Smart backpackers will make sure to carry these items every time.
 Here are some tips to save weight, while still making sure you’re covered in an emergency.

 Keeping clean while backpacking can do wonders for your psyche after a long, hard day.
 That doesn’t mean you need to pack the bathroom sink in order to make it happen.
 Small bottles of biodegradable soap provide a multitude of uses, from washing dishes, your hands, or your hair.

 Instead of bringing a standard tube of toothpaste, purchase a small travel version next time you’re at the grocery store.
 Snapping your toothbrush handle in half is another surefire way to earn respect amongst the ultralight community.